 Access-Control-* headers in the response; it is up to the client (browser) to reject the request if the response is not satisfactory.

 In browsers, this is done by a Preflight request.

 What protocols does Istio support?

 Currently, Istio supports TCP based protocols.
-In additional to this, Istio provides additional functionality, such as routing and metrics, from other protocols such as
+Additionally, Istio provides functionality such as routing and metrics for other protocols such as

 For a list of all protocols, and information on how to configure protocols, view the Protocol Selection documentation.